 The planning process involves having a structured approach for responding to unplanned incidents that threaten your company’s IT infrastructure, including hardware and software, networks, procedures and people.

-An organisation should consider its disaster recovery plan a living document.
+An organization should consider its disaster recovery plan a living document.
 The plan needs scheduled reviews and updates to ensure it is accurate and will work if a recovery is required.
 The plan should also be updated whenever there are changes in your business that could affect disaster recovery.

 The majority of businesses that suffer a disaster with no plan in place go out of business shortly afterwards, while those with a plan in place are much more likely to quickly resume normal operations.
 So call us on 01293 446677 for free advice, or fill in the enquiry form below and we’ll quickly get back to you.